FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 > The Implicit grant ("response_type=token") is omitted from this specification as per Section 2.1.2 of [OAuth 2.0 Security Best Current Practices](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14)

-The implicit grant flow is inherently insecure when used in a single page application (SPA).
-If you use this flow, you’ll be insecure.
+The Implicit grant is inherently insecure when used in a single page application (SPA).
+If you use this grant, your access token is exposed.
 You’ll get an access token that is either in the URL fragment, and accessible to any JavaScript running on the page, or is stored in localstorage and is therefore accessible to any JavaScript running on the page, or is in a non HttpOnly cookie, and therefore accessible to any JavaScript running on the page.[g][h]
 (Is there an echo in here?)
 In all cases, an attacker gaining an access token is allowed to, well, access resources as the end user.

 Access tokens are not one time use, and can live from minutes to days depending on your server configuration, so if stolen, the resources they protect are no longer secure.
 You may think "well, I don’t have any malicious JavaScript on my site".
 Have you audited all your code, and its dependencies, and their dependencies, and their dependencies?
 (There’s that echo again.)
 Do you audit all your code automatically?
 Extensive dependency trees can cause issues: someone took over an [open source library](https://snyk.io/blog/malicious-code-found-in-npm-package-event-stream/) and added malicious code that was downloaded millions of times.